T-Dubs-Apps/PAPI-3.0/README.md

-# PAPI 3.0 Cloud Deployment

-This folder is ready for Render or Streamlit Cloud.
+# Deploy to Render

-1. Upload to GitHub.
+1. Push this folder to GitHub.
-2. Connect to Render.
-3. Set Build Command: pip install -r requirements.txt
-4. Set Start Command: streamlit run app.py
+2. On Render, select 'New Web Service'.
+3. Connect your Repo.
+4. Render will read 'render.yaml' and auto-configure.